yeehaa123/presentation-moonconf/slides.md

 "Serverless" application architectures offer tremendous cost savings and colossal horizontal scaling ability, with the side benefit of encouraging loosely coupled design.
 The advantages are so profound, that the days of monolithic application servers might be numbered."

 Without a traditional backend, however, the frontend application frequently becomes the place where all the different services come together.
-As a consequence, seriously thinking about frontend architecture is no longer a luxury but a must.
+As a consequence, seriously thinking about frontend architecture is no longer a luxury.
+It has become an absolute must.

 -->